 Move to Bowie

 After repeated petitions from the Baltimore Normal School trustees, the state legislature authorized the Board of Education to assume control of the school in 1908 and re-designated it as Normal School No. 3, finally fulfilling the dream of Cushing and the Baltimore Association.
 By 1910, the state decided to relocate the school to Bowie, Md., purchasing a 187-acre tract formerly known as Jericho Farm dating to 1716.
 The school opened at the new location in 1911 with about 60 students and Don Speed Smith Goodloe as the first black man to head the school as principal.
 In 1914, its name changed to the Maryland Normal and Industrial School at Bowie.

 Under President Leonidas James, the school began a two-year professional curriculum in teacher education in 1925, which expanded to a three-year program in 1931.
-A four-year program to train elementary school teachers was introduced in 1935, and the school was renamed the Maryland Teachers College at Bowie.
+A four-year program to train elementary school teachers was introduced in 1935, and the school was renamed the Maryland Teachers College at Bowie in 1938.

 Teacher education continued to expand under the 25-year tenure of President William Henry.
 The institution established programs to train teachers for junior high school (1951) and secondary education (1961) and advanced toward becoming a liberal arts college.

 The Maryland State Legislature authorized the college to become Bowie State College in 1963, following the establishment of a liberal arts program.
 New majors in English, history and general social science were added, expanding offerings beyond teacher education.

 Under President Samuel Myers, the college established its first graduate degree program, offering the Master of Education in 1969.
 The first director of the graduate division was Dr. J. Alexander Wiseman, a graduate of the Maryland Teachers College at Bowie and the first African-American to earn a doctoral degree from the University of Maryland, College Park.